YOUR STORY BEGINS WITH A MILESTONE

 Important

-Situations such as weather changes or force majeure that endanger the safety of the group or individual may cause the same itinerary to change.
+Situations involving climate change or force majeure that endanger the safety of the group or an individual may cause the itinerary to vary.

 CLARIFICATION:

-If you're a single person, to get tickets in advance, you can choose to take another 6500 km tour in the area, such as the Incahuasi Volcano.
-You can also pay for the transfer service privately.
+If you are traveling alone, to book your tickets in advance, you can choose to book another excursion in the area (over 6500 km), such as the Incahuasi Volcano.
+Alternatively, you can arrange your own private transfer service.

 What services do we include: